 Hayward Recycled Water Project

-The City of Hayward is implementing a Recycled Water Project to provide recycled water for irrigation of parks, schools, roadway medians, and landscaped areas around commercial and industrial buildings, as well as for industrial purposes.
+The City of Hayward is implementing a Recycled Water Project to provide recycled water for irrigation of parks, schools, roadway medians, and landscaped areas around commercial and industrial buildings.

 - Creates a locally sustainable water supply